StanfordAHA/garnet/tests/test_app/README.txt

-To run a pointwise test using verilator, in the approved docker container, you can do the following:
+To run a quick test using verilator, you can do the following (assuming you are in the context of an approved docker container).

 ------------------------------------------------------------------------
 ### Install g++ version 10 and verilator version 5.028.